mctools/ncrystal/docs/ncmat_doc.md

 ### Dynamic model: Sterile ###

 The @DYNINFO type *sterile*, declares a modelling where there is no scattering by thermal neutrons on that element at all (depending on the context, there can still be absorption or scattering by particles other than thermal neutrons).
-This is of course does not represent a realistic model of scattering, but it can nonetheless occasionally be useful if other more detailed information is not available.
+This of course does not represent a realistic model of scattering, but it can nonetheless occasionally be useful if other more detailed information is not available.
 For instance it might be used when an element of a polyatomic material is believed to only contribute significantly to absorption cross-sections or density calculations.
 Example section:

 ```